MetaphorData/connectors/metaphor/tableau/README.md

 1. Log into your Tableau site as Site Administrator.
 2. Go to `Leftside Bar` > `Users`, click `Add Users` > `Add Users by Email`.
 3. In the pop-up window, select `Tableau` as authentication method, and provide an email for metaphor connector, then choose the `Server Administrator` (Tableau Server) or `Site Administrator Explorer` (Tableau Online) role.
 This should generate an email containing a URL link to register the new user.
-The reason we need administrator role is to read all the database and table information to connect the lineage. https://help.tableau.com/current/server/en-us/dm_perms_assets.htm#permissions-on-metadata
+The reason we need administrator role is to read the data source information in order to build the lineage.
+See https://help.tableau.com/current/server/en-us/dm_perms_assets.htm#permissions-on-metadata for more details.
 4. Follow the URL link to create user and password, and login to tableau.

 There are two ways to [authenticate against the REST API](https://tableau.github.io/server-client-python/docs/sign-in-out): using access token or user password.
 The former is recommended by Tableau as a more secure method.
 If you wish to use that, please also do the step below: